grzelkowski/quick-ajax-post-loader/readme.txt

 Yes, developers can use available WordPress hooks and filters to fully customize functionality.

 == Changelog ==

+= 1.6.1 - 2025-03-30 =
+- Improved CSS styles for better appearance and theme compatibility.
+- Fixed display issues to ensure everything looks as expected.
+- Applied minor code tweaks to improve stability and performance.

 = 1.6.0 - 2025-03-19 =
 - Introduced a new Infinite Scroll feature, allowing posts to load automatically as users scroll down, improving user experience and engagement.